Bjorøy Tunnel: Planning

 The plans were met with criticism from locals on the Bergen side where the tunnel would emerge.
 They stated that the plans had "cheap solutions" and had unnecessary negative impact on their local environment.
 This included the demolishing of a football field and lack of noise barriers.
 Bergen Municipality demanded that the costs of a new field be paid for by the project, and that the tunnel be slightly extended.
 A new estimate was made, which increased the price by NOK 10.3 million; however, Hordaland Public Roads Administration protested, stating that it would give an inferior road technically, that the existing development plans permitted the construction, and that the noise would not exceed the permitted limits.
 They concluded that should these demands remain, the increased costs would terminate the project.
 On 16 November 1992, Bergen City Council voted to allow the tunnel, under the condition that the tunnel project financed a new football field.
 The decision was appealed by lawyers representing the local community, but this was rejected by Hordaland County Governor on 30 August 1993.

-Originally the unlimited company Bjorøy og Tyssøy ANS had been attempted established with capital from locals, but instead the company Fastlandssambandet Bjorøy – Tyssøy AS was established on 29 September 1993.
+Originally the unlimited company Bjorøy og Tyssøy ANS had been established with capital from locals, but instead the company Fastlandssambandet Bjorøy – Tyssøy AS was established on 29 September 1993.
 Capital for NOK 40,000 was paid by Fjell Municipality, NOK 20,000 by Sund Municipality and NOK 10,000 by Jack Jahnsen.
 The plans were sent to the Ministry of Transport and Communications in October 1992, who started working on a proposal for parliament in January 1993.
 Issues raised by the ministry were that the loans had been issued in 1987, and whether the land estimated value of the guaranteed real estate was real.
 The project was presented to the Parliament of Norway, who must approve all toll roads.
 By then the costs were estimated at NOK 61.5 million, including NOK 4.5 million in ordinary county grants and NOK 30 million in extraordinary county grants.
-The proposal estimated annual toll collection costs to NOK 825,000, with the collection taking place on Bjorøy.
+The proposal estimated annual toll collection costs to NOK 825,000, with the collection taking place at Bjorøy.
 It was originally planned that the toll plaza would be staffed between 06:00 and 22:00, meaning passing would be free at night.